brunobord/axe-not-axe/axe-not-axe.md

 Pick one type of ennemy you'll get a +1 ``Axe`` bonus with and another with a +1 Damage (might be cumulative).

-Here are a few suggestions: Trolls, Orcs, Goblins, Kobolds, Dragons, Elves, Werewolves, Skeletons, Humans, Halflings...
+Here are a few suggestions: Elves, Trolls, Orcs, Goblins, Elves, Kobolds, Dragons, Elves, Werewolves, Skeletons, Humans, Halflings... or Elves?

 ### Equipment & Gear